otdavies/RightClickCompress/README.md

 1. Clone or download the repository to your local machine.
 2. Ensure [FFmpeg](FFMPEG.md) is installed and added to your system PATH.
-3. Run `install.bat` as an administrator to add the context menu options.
+3. Run `install.bat` to add the context menu options.
    - This will create registry entries for the context menu options.
 4. (Optional) Run `uninstall.bat` as an administrator to remove the context menu options if needed.